-Also, many products now have higher concentrations of toxins, like building materials, household cleaners, furniture and more.
+Also, many products now have higher concentrations of toxins, like building materials, household cleaners, furniture, and more.
 This increased exposure means we must work harder to keep the air in our homes clean.
-Improve your air quality by looking for products with less chemicals and more natural components.
+Improve your air quality by looking for products with fewer chemicals and more natural components.

 Clean Air Ducts

 Clean your home’s air ducts to improve air quality.
 The air ducts are part of the HVAC system that moves air into and out of your unit.
 Air ducts connect from the main part of the HVAC unit to the rooms in your home through the air vents.

 Air travels in through the registers and becomes conditioned in the HVAC unit to produce the desired temperature based on the thermostat setting.
 The air then moves within the air ducts back into your home through the vents.
 The problem arises when dirt, mold, or debris in the air ducts attach to the air before it enters your home.
 The air gathers unwanted particles and reduces indoor air quality.

 Don’t settle for dirty air ducts!
 Schedule professional air duct cleaning to help your family breathe easier.
 Clean your air ducts annually for best results.
 Air duct cleaning removes debris and dirt, but it also removes dangerous particles like mold and bacteria.

 Install air purifiers in your home for even better air quality.
 Air purifiers are an especially good idea for people with asthma and allergies.
 The contaminants in the air trigger allergies creating unwanted symptoms like a runny nose, watery eyes, and sneezing.
 Asthma patients suffer even more.
 Unfortunately, poor air quality may lead to asthma flare-ups.